IgorCode/i-order-terms/readme.txt

 **Disable custom sorting:**

 `$terms = get_terms( 'your-taxonomy-name', 'i_order_terms=0' );`

-= Known Issues =
-Sort (drag&drop) is not available right after you add new term, you need to refresh page to be able to drag newly created term.

 = Warning =
 Plugin ads new column to 'term_taxonomy' table, make sure to backup your database before installing.
 Column is removed when you delete plugin.